25 Sample Personal Recommendation Letters (Tips & Examples)

 • The deadline for the letter to be completed

-• What information you can provide which will help the applicant
+• What information you can provide that will help the applicant

-• Why they selected you to compose the letter
+• Why they select you to compose the letter

 • Any character traits, achievements, etc. relevant to the purpose